Freud: The Mind of the Moralist: Reception

 Freud: The Mind of the Moralist was influential, and brought Rieff to the attention of psychiatrists, psychologists, social scientists, and intellectuals.
 It has been credited with helping to place Freud at the center of moral and philosophical inquiry, and has been praised by many authors.
-The book has been compared by Aeschliman to the cultural anthropologist Ernest Becker's The Denial of Death (1973) and the psychologist Paul Vitz's Sigmund Freud's Christian Unconscious (1988), and by the philosopher Jeffrey Abramson to the philosopher Herbert Marcuse's Eros and Civilization (1955), the classicist Norman O. Brown's Life Against Death (1959), and the philosopher Jürgen Habermas's Knowledge and Human Interests (1968).
+The book has been compared by Aeschliman to the cultural anthropologist Ernest Becker's The Denial of Death (1973), the psychologist Paul Vitz's Sigmund Freud's Christian Unconscious (1988), by philosopher Jeffrey Abramson to the Herbert Marcuse's Eros and Civilization (1955), the classicist Norman O. Brown's Life Against Death (1959), and the philosopher Jürgen Habermas's Knowledge and Human Interests (1968).
 The book has also been compared to the philosopher Paul Ricœur's Freud and Philosophy (1965) by both Abramson and Ricœur.

 Elisabeth Lasch-Quinn and the sociologist Neil Smelser both considered Freud: The Mind of the Moralist brilliant, while M. D. Aeschliman and Stephen L. Gardner both described it as a "great book".
 The critic Frederick Crews called Freud: The Mind of the Moralist the most helpful book about Freud for "placing psychoanalysis in the context of the intellectual and scientific history and the ethical assumptions from which it emerged".
 The historian Paul Robinson argued that Freud: The Mind of the Moralist shows that Rieff was the most "erudite and forceful" right-wing author to portray Freud as a thinker whose theories had conservative implications.
 The philosopher John Forrester considered the book a "classic work" and the indispensable guide to the way in which Freud viewed his work as "embodying essential elements of the cultural traditions to which he was self-consciously heir".
 Gary Alan Fine and Philip Manning considered it part of a body of work with ongoing relevance to contemporary social theory, and Howard L. Kaye believed it showed why Freud was culturally central, and Rieff an essential social theorist.
 Lasch-Quinn called the book an "intellectual biography of uncommon suppleness, and a genuine literary achievement".
 She considered Rieff's expression "psychological man" a memorable term for a new human type who is forever "anxious and insecure" and has an unprecedented obsession with self.
 Kaye argued that the decline of Freud's reputation since the publication of Freud: The Mind of the Moralist does not diminish its value.